hcsaba1982/ms-advanced/advanced training/4-multi-tenancy-policies/README.md

 app1-deployment-5bbfd76f9d-mzjzd   1/1     Running   0          14m   10.48.0.212   ip-10-0-1-31.ca-central-1.compute.internal   <none>           <none>
 ```

-Now, let's access our testing pod, and try to ping to the other pod within the same namespace (substitute the IP address for the one retrieved in the previous step in your lab):
+Now, let's access our testing pod and try to ping to the other pod within the same namespace (substitute the IP address for the one retrieved in the previous step in your lab).

 ```
 kubectl exec -ti $APP1_POD -n app1 -- sh